GSP

 The exit status is 0 on success, and >0 if any of the commands fail.

-wifibox supports only a single wireless network device at a time, and it has to be PCI one.
-It cannot be launched multiple times.
+wifibox supports only a single wireless network device at a time, and it has to be a PCI one.
+USB devices are not supported, and wifibox cannot be launched multiple times.

 The restart vmm command should be used with caution, because it may crash the system when it has not been in a sleep state.
 Hence it is best to use in combination with devd(8).